FeatureToggleStudy/halfpipe-docs/content/performance/_index.md

 Use the [`parallel`](/manifest/#parallel-tasks) option.

 Use the [`pre_promote`](/manifest#deploy-cf) stage of [`deploy-cf`](/manifest#deploy-cf) to run smoke-tests and CDCs.
 These are automatically run in parallel.

+### Vendor dependencies

+The build stage of a pipeline normally requires resolving dependencies, so it's a good idea to keep them around for deployment rather than have the Cloud Foundry buildpack download them all over again.
+It also provides more guarantees that if the build worked so will the deploy.
+No chance of external dependencies going missing, or changing, or network errors etc.

+For example halfpipe pipelines, see the [Go example](https://github.com/springernature/halfpipe-examples/tree/master/golang) and the [Node.js example](https://github.com/springernature/halfpipe-examples/tree/master/nodejs).

+Also see the Cloud Foundry buildpack documentation. e.g. [Ruby](https://docs.cloudfoundry.org/buildpacks/ruby/index.html#vendoring), [Node.js](https://docs.cloudfoundry.org/buildpacks/node/index.html#vendoring).